rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 !!!
 WARNING

-    Be careful not to leave `stonith` disabled on a production environment!
+    Be careful not to leave `stonith` disabled in a production environment!

 ##### VIP configuration

-The first resource you are going to create on your cluster is a VIP.
+The first resource you will create on your cluster is a VIP.

 List the standard resources available with the `pcs resource standards` command: